 In January 2020, I was in the midst of preparing to open my new gallery on Commercial Street in Provincetown, and was excited to get ready for another season.
 I was looking forward to exhibiting many new images that I'd taken during my travels across the country - and I especially love photographing our amazing National Parks after dark.

-But we all know what happened next: Covid-19 spread like wildfire through Massachusetts and continued across the country.
+But then Covid-19 spread like wildfire through Massachusetts and continued across the country.
 When I realized there wouldn't be a "normal" tourist season in Provincetown, I decided not to open my gallery.

 With so many challenges facing us today, whenever I go outside at night and look up and see the millions upon billions of stars out there in the infinite sky, whether it's along the Atlantic coast or out in a vast desert, I still feel inspired, hopeful, and happier for that moment in time.